sinaghassemi/EnronSpamDetection/README.md

 ```

-`ClassifierLSTM` includes methods for training and testing the network as well as methods for saving and loading the networks weights.
+`ClassifierLSTM` includes methods for training and testing the network as well as methods for saving and loading the network's weights.
-`train` method iterate over our costum data loaders and compute the network outputs and the loss, then it optimizes the network weights based on a criterion (binary cross entropy) and optimization strategy (Adam).
+`train` method iterate over our custom data loaders and compute the network outputs and the loss, then it optimizes the network weights based on a criterion (binary cross-entropy) and optimization strategy (Adam).
 `predict` method computes the network outputs and spam prediction and returns them.
-Also, since we have shuffled the inputs and labels during data iteration, we also return labels for computing performance metrics.
+Also, since we have shuffled the inputs and labels during data iteration, we return labels for computing performance metrics.

-# 2.5 Logistic Regression
+# 7.5 Logistic Regression

 Similar to LSTM, `LogisticRegression.py` includes a class for defining the network using PyTorch library: